 This weakens your bone structure and can lead to increased risk of bone fractures.

 Like other minerals, calcium is excreted from your body in small amounts on a regular basis and needs to be replenished.

-Bioavailability is the term given to how much of a nutrient your body absorbs during digestion, and for calcium may be as low as 5% (e.g. spinach) of the amount of calcium contained in the food depending on the food source.
+For calcium bioavailability may be as low as 5% (e.g. spinach) of the amount of calcium contained in the food depending on the food source.

 Cooking methods may also affect how much calcium is available for absorption as minerals leech into cooking water and will be lost if the water is discarded.

 Your own calcium status may influence how much calcium you absorb and components of other foods may enhance or inhibit calcium’s bioavailability.

 An adequate intake (AI) of between 1000 and 1300 mg/day is recommended.